li9i/de-ref/README.md

 ## Set values, symbols, and files

-Set the desired symbols, their values, and the affected files in
+Set the desired symbols, their values, and the affected files in some file under `params/`

 ```bash
 params/params.yaml